-With its historic old town, huge festive market in the main square, and horse-drawn carriages, Kraków was tailor-made for Christmas.
-And it doesn’t disappoint, putting on a fantastic show that rivals other European cities at this time of year.
+With its historic Old Town, huge festive market in the main square, and horse-drawn carriages, Kraków is tailor-made for Christmas.
+The city doesn’t disappoint.
+It puts on a fantastic show that rivals other European cities at this time of year.
 Here is our guide to getting the most out of Christmas in Kraków.

 Christmas In Kraków

-More than 90% of Polish people self-identify as Catholic, so it’s no surprise that the birth of Christ is welcomed as a time of great joy.
-Christ’s Mass is taken as seriously in Kraków as it is in the rest of the country, and with it come all the traditional trappings of the season, including Christmas trees and lights, nativity scenes, and carols.
-But, for Poles, these symbols have a deep spiritual significance that is easily lost in more secular countries.
+More than 90% of Polish people self-identify as Catholic.
+So, it’s no surprise that people welcome the birth of Christ as a time of great joy.
+Kraków takes Christ’s Mass as seriously as the rest of the country.
+With it come all the traditional trappings of the season.
+These include Christmas trees and lights, nativity scenes, and carols.
+But, for Poles, these symbols have a deep spiritual significance.
+People in more secular countries can easily lose this perspective.

-The whole city gets involved, with illuminations, decorations, and a huge tree in the main square.
+The whole city gets involved with illuminations, decorations, and a huge tree in the main square.
 It looks stunning at night.
-In the traditional nativity contest, known as Szopki, local artisans create elaborate miniatures of historical Kraków buildings to illustrate scenes from the birth of Jesus.
-These inventive works of art are on display in shop windows.
+In the traditional nativity contest, known as Szopki, local artisans create elaborate miniatures.
+These miniatures of historical Kraków buildings illustrate scenes from the birth of Jesus.
+You can see these inventive works of art in shop windows.

-There is music and carol singing around the old town and, just away from the Christmas market on Rynek Główny, there’s usually a stage with live performances throughout the season.
-You can take a coach and horse ride around the square for that full Cinderella treatment.
+There is music and carol singing around the Old Town.
+Just away from the Christmas market on Rynek Główny, there’s usually a stage.
+This stage hosts live performances throughout the season.
+You can also take a coach and horse ride around the square for that full Cinderella treatment.

-From the end of November, an ice rink is set up on the square adjacent to the main train station and Galeria Krakowska shopping mall.
+From the end of November, you will find an ice rink on the square.
+It is adjacent to the main train station and Galeria Krakowska shopping mall.

-Polish people celebrate Christmas on December 24, so shops and services tend to close for the day from 2pm.
-It’s a beautiful time to wander through the old town and enjoy the peace.
-However, the city centre will be buzzing again on Christmas Day – with even public transport up and running, so you can enjoy all the other usual Kraków attractions.
+Polish people celebrate Christmas on December 24.
+Shops and services tend to close for the day from 2pm.
+It’s a beautiful time to wander through the Old Town and enjoy the peace.
+However, the city centre will be buzzing again on Christmas Day.
+Even public transport will be up and running.
+This means you can enjoy all the other usual Kraków attractions.
 The castle complex on Wawel Hill takes on a special magic with a sprinkling of snow.

 When it comes to Christmas markets, Kraków is an old master.
-There is reckoned to have been a festive market on the main square since the early 14th century.
+People reckon there has been a festive market on the main square since the early 14th century.

-For many, the biggest draw is the dazzling range of food and drink.
-You’ll smell the market before you can see it.
-Come hungry.
-You won’t be disappointed.
-You can stock up on hearty food for very little money.
-In addition to pierogi dumplings and traditional Polish soups, there are kiosks selling skewers of meat and grilled sheeps’ cheese, known as oscypek.
-You can wash these down with mulled wine or heated beer.
+You can also find hearty food and mulled drinks.
+In addition to pierogi dumplings and traditional Polish soups, kiosks sell skewers of meat and delicious grilled sheep cheese.
 Vodkas, liqueurs, and spirits really take the edge off a winter’s night.
 For pudding, there are waffles, gingerbread biscuits, and Eastern European pastries.

-Entry is free and the market is open throughout December until Boxing Day (December 26).
-Some years this is extended into early January, depending on circumstances.
-The market is officially open from 10am until 8pm, but stall owners come and go as they please and food stalls continue to serve until at least 10pm.
+The markets are generally open throughout December until Boxing Day (December 26).
+However, there is often an extension into early January.
+The markets are officially open from 10am until 8pm.
+But stall owners come and go as they please.
+Food stalls continue to serve until at least 10pm.

 Christmas Shopping In Kraków